 As I was going to be spending a lot of time on the decorations I decided to go for a good standby cake that I know is delicious, a vanilla buttermilk sponge.
 Quick and simple to put together, perfect.
 Which gave me more time to spend on the chocolate butterflies.
 So this is where my creation of buttermilk cupcakes with a chocolate butterfly decoration came from!

 They were a big hit with the birthday girl and were eaten all in one evening, which is always a good sign!!!
-These cakes by no means have to have the butterfly decoration; they are just as wonderful with a buttercream swirl on top in the flavor of your choice.
+These cake’s by no means have to have the butterfly decoration; they are just as wonderful with a buttercream swirl on top in the flavour of your choice.

 - 1 large egg